gnillev/simple-rest-service/README.md

 # simple-rest-service
-Simple rest service in using fastapi
+Simple rest service in python using fastapi

+(Learning project)